onfe/Picto/API.md

 ### get_state

 `/api/?token=API_TOKEN&method=get_state`
 Returns the state of the entire server by marshalling the roomManager.
-Not wise to use in prod.
+Not permitted in prod.

 ### get_room_ids